+S&P 500 Index

-Benchmark S&P 500 Index The Fund is actively manage a point of reference performance of the Fund Management of the Fund is benchmark.
+Benchmark The Fund is actively manag a point of reference performance of the Fund Management of the Fund is benchmark.
 The deviation may be significant and the may at times bear little or benchmark.
-The benchmark does no environmental and/or s against which the I may be measured.
-I may be measured.
-I may be measured.
-I may be measured from the benchmark portfolio of the Fund no resemblance to its t take into account
+The benchmark does no environmental and/or so promoted by the Fund. against which the may be measured. s not restricted by this from the benchmark portfolio of the Fund no resemblance to its t take into account

-promoted by the Fund.

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Assessmentia - Datasa Final Interim
+A Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach

 Share Class А В I.

-Base Fund Management Fee 1 1.65% 0.90% 0.90%
+Base Fund Management Fee 6 1.65% 0.90% 0.90%

 Performance Fee None

 Declaration Ex-Dividend Payment

 Dividend Dates 31 October 1 November 31 December

 Hedged Share Classes: Mechanism NAV hedging: Employs hedging transactions to convert the Net Asset Value from the Base Currency to the currency of the hedged Share Class.